Swimmers – Para Swimming

 What is the First Step to being a para swimmer on PEI?

 Para swimmers need to have some basic swimming skills (same as able bodied swimmers) before becoming a competitive para swimmer.
 These lessons may be learned through a swimming lesson program.
-One designed specifically for swimmers with a disability is run through Parasport and Recreation PEI and is called Aqua-Abilities.
-Information on this is on their website.
+One designed specifically for swimmers with a disability is run through Parasport and Recreation PEI and is called Aqua-Abilities

 Once a swimmer has enough basic swimming skills they can contact one of the competitive clubs on PEI to learn of training options for them.
 Para swimmers swim integrated with able-bodied swimmers.